brucewsinc/fivestep/README.md

 #### Why?

 This serves two purposes.
-By conducting buyouts with options for transparent pricing for rent, many people who would otherwise be unable to buy or purchase a home will now have the capacity to take a step up.
+By conducting buyouts with options for transparent pricing for rent, many people who would otherwise be unable to buy or rent a home will now have the capacity to take a step up.
 There are 6 homes for every homeless person in the USA, so this will be a direct step towards ending homelessness...
 Now for poverty...

 ## Step 3 - Introduce a transparent UBI